jpjones76/SeisIO.jl/docs/ISSUES.md

 # Known Issues

 ## Oustanding
-* ``wseis`` cannot write a SeisData object if one channel contains no data.
 * It's not clear whether or not `SeedLink!` works with `mode="FETCH"`.
-This mode appears to always close connections immediately without returning data.
+This mode often appears to close connections immediately without returning data.
-* `FDSNevq` makes no checks for duplicate events; using keyword `src="all"` is likely to yield duplicates.
+* `FDSNevq` makes no checks for redundant events; using keyword `src="all"` is likely to yield duplicates.

 ## External to SeisIO
 1. Some data channels IDs in SeedLink are not unique, or are duplicates with